 As winter stretches on, you may find yourself with brown lawn areas that you swear were healthy green turf a few months ago.
 If so, the culprit is likely crabgrass.
 This grassy, warm-season weed can't take the cold, but it will most likely return.

-Unfortunately, once crabgrass has germinated and begins to grow, there are no herbicides available to homeowners or commercial applicators that can kill it without harming the turf.
+Unfortunately, once crabgrass has germinated and begins to grow, there are very few or no herbicides available to homeowners or commercial applicators that can kill it without harming most types of turfgrass grown in Florida.

 The best way to manage crabgrass is to get ahead of it with a pre-emergent herbicide.
-Dithiopyr or Prodiamine are two pre-emergent herbicides that can be used to prevent crabgrass seeds from germinating.
-Pendimethalin, which is sold under a variety of names, also works well for controlling mature, actively-growing crabgrass and is safe when used at the recommended rate.
+Dithiopyr, pendimethalin, and prodiamine (among several others) are common pre-emergent herbicides that are widely available to homeowners and can be used to stop crabgrass from emerging.
+All of these products are sold under a variety of different trade names, so it is important to read herbicide labels and be familiar with the active ingredients you are using.

-The downside is that there is a narrow window of herbicide application for best results.
+The downside is that there is a narrow window of time to apply crabgrass herbicides for best results.
 That window depends on where you live in Florida.
 The general rule of thumb is to apply pre-emergent herbicides in early February for South Florida, mid-February for Central Florida, and early March for North Florida.
-You want to apply the pre-emergent herbicide for four or five consecutive days before temperatures reach 65 to 70°F.
+You want to apply the pre-emergent herbicide before temperatures consistently rise above 65 to 70°F to avoid harming your grass.

 Note that you should not use pre-emergent herbicides on areas where you plan to put down new sod or grow turfgrass from seed.
 A good general rule is to wait two to four months between the last use of pre-emergent herbicides and the planting of new sod, but it is always important to consult product labels before using any product on your lawn.